odan/odan.github.io/_posts/2019-12-02-slim4-oauth2-jwt.md

 standard in combination with a [JSON Web Token](https://oauth.net/2/jwt/) (JWT).

 Please note that a logout functionality with tokens is not feasible without giving up the stateless principle.
+This is because you cannot invalidate a token without keeping its status on a server.
+This would break the stateless principle.

 ## Installation